Original Dixieland Jass Band

 The Original Dixieland Jass Band (ODJB) was a Dixieland jazz band that made the first jazz recordings in early 1917.
 Their "Livery Stable Blues" became the first jazz record ever issued.
 The group composed and recorded many jazz standards, the most famous being "Tiger Rag".
 In late 1917, the spelling of the band's name was changed to Original Dixieland Jazz Band.

 The band consisted of five musicians who had played in the Papa Jack Laine bands.

-ODJB billed itself as the Creators of Jazz.
+ODJB billed itself as "the Creators of Jazz".
 It was the first band to record jazz commercially and to have hit recordings in the genre.
 Band leader and cornetist Nick LaRocca argued that ODJB deserved recognition as the first band to record jazz commercially and the first band to establish jazz as a musical idiom or genre.

+The original quintet disbanded in 1926.
+Ten years later, Nick LaRocca recruited most of the quintet to form a new swing band featuring the ODJB members.
+The full quintet reunited in 1936 to great acclaim, and finally disbanded in 1938.

 Origins

 In early 1916, a promoter from Chicago approached clarinetist Alcide Nunez and drummer Johnny Stein about bringing a New Orleans-style band to Chicago, where the similar Brown's Band From Dixieland, led by trombonist Tom Brown, was enjoying success.
 They then assembled trombonist Eddie Edwards, pianist Henry Ragas, and cornetist Frank Christian.
 Shortly before they were to leave, Christian backed out, and Nick LaRocca was hired as a last-minute replacement.

 On March 3, 1916 the musicians began their job at Schiller's Cafe in Chicago under the name Stein's Dixie Jass Band.
 The band was a hit and received offers of higher pay elsewhere.
 Since Stein as leader was the only musician under contract by name, the rest of the band broke off, sent to New Orleans for drummer Tony Sbarbaro, and on June 5, started playing under the name, The Dixie Jass Band.
 LaRocca and Nunez had personality conflicts, and on October 30 Tom Brown's Band and ODJB agreed to swap clarinetists, bringing Larry Shields into the Original Dixieland Jass Band.
 The band attracted the attention of theatrical agent Max Hart, who booked the band in New York City.
 At the start of 1917 the band began an engagement playing for dancing at Reisenweber's Cafe, on Columbus Circle, in Manhattan.